-- Sustainability Index within implementing it with specific targets for the 21 KPIs - Overall achievement target for the Sustainability Index for 2019 was to achieve 91.7% for all set targets
+- Sustainability Index within ENOC's scorecard, and the 21 KPIs - Overall achievement target for the Sustainability Index for 2019 was to achieve 91.7% for all set targets

 Energy Transition

 VIRONMENT STEWARDSHIP

 Enabling shift to a low carbon world

 We are contributing to a low carbon pathway for the energy sector.
 Energy efficiency measures are consistently implemented to limit our carbon footprint.
 We also encourage customers to make informed and responsible choices.